 One of the most important parts of estate planning involves guardianship designations.
 If you’re a parent to a minor child or a dependent adult, you must name a guardian for those individuals if you pass away.
 No one likes thinking about the possibility of an untimely passing.
 But because none of us knows how long we have before our estate plans become an urgent business, failure to plan ahead cannot be treated as a viable option.
 If you pass away before your children reach the age of majority (or your dependents are no longer dependent on you), you’ll want to ensure that they’re entrusted to those adults most capable of caring for their needs and advocating for their best interests.

 The experienced team at Gray & Becker, P.C., can help ensure that you designate guardians in a clear, legally-binding way.
 We can also help ensure that your wishes are honored if there is anyone you explicitly do not want to have claims to your child(ren).
 Similarly, if you have pets, we can help you draft legally enforceable guardian/ownership designations for these members of your family.

 Thinking About Your Digital Estate

 Think about every website you access online that requires a login and password.
 Think about anything you’ve ever written, created, or otherwise created that is saved to an online platform or is saved on the Cloud.
-Constructing estate planning provisions that address your digital estate will allow you to choose who may and may not have access to your accounts, intellectual property, and other online “footprints” online.
+Constructing estate planning provisions that address your digital estate will allow you to choose who may and may not have access to your accounts, intellectual property, and other “footprints” online.
 Without specifying these permissions, your loved ones may struggle to gain access to valuable assets you’ve stored online.
 Additionally, some individuals may be granted permission to access your digital estate even if this isn’t what you would have wanted.
-It’s important to act now to avoid either/both of these outcomes.
+It’s essential to act now to avoid either/both of these outcomes.

 Contact Us To Get Started